 The Pyrenean mountain range is like a wall that separates France and Spain.
 The range extends itself from the Mediterranean Sea to the Atlantic Ocean.
 An abundant streaming flow creates countless torrents but not innumerable lakes also called pond or estany, boom, gourg or gorg, small lake or laquette, lago.
 Those names depend on the geographic location, whether they are located in the West, the Center, the East, the North or the South.
 A lot of lakes, such as

-Cap de Long,
+Cap de Long or

 Artouste are raised with the help of dams.
 Others, such as